fbef0102/Rotoblin-AZMod/README.md

     * Prevents the witch from randomly loosing target if survivors standind on "god" spot or out of the map
     * Survivor will startle witch if shoot boomer nearby.
     * Special infecteds and tanks can now go through the witch (No stagger, No collision stuck)
+    * Fixed a door can startle the witch, causing her to lose target

   * **Smoker:**
     * Tongue will not be released after survivor hanging from a ledge. (one of l4d1 original feature)